Julianbaozi/Bert-for-Name-Entity-Recognition/README.md

   (against adding nothing and adding both vendor name and product name)
 3. Use substitute string 'X' to tag postfixes after WordPiece tokenization.
   (against using the same tag)
-4. Ignore loss of head sentence, sustitutes and padded elements.
+4. Ignore loss of head sentence, substitutes and padded elements.
 Do the same when calculating all metrics.
   (against using them)
 5. Use weight scheme log(max(f)/f)+mu, where f is the tag frequency and mu is hyperparameter.
   (against no weight or max(mu*log(sum(f)/f), 1) or (max(f)/f)^mu)